A novel class of functionals for perturbative algebraic quantum field theory: Introduction

-The reason for all of these problems is the pointwise nature of the constraints imposed in the definition of the microcausal functionals.
-To remedy this, we introduce supplementary boundedness conditions as the configuration varies.
-The main technical tool we employ to achieve this is a version of Hörmander's topology on spaces of distributions with a prescribed wavefront set.
-Requiring boundedness in these spaces as the configuration varies, we show that fundamental operations like differentiation and integration respect wavefront set conditions.
-As the notion of equicontinuity of families of linear maps is central to our definition, we call the functionals satisfying these extra conditions \textit{equicausal}.
+The reason for all of these problems is the pointwise nature of the definition of microcausal functionals.
+To remedy this, we define \textit{equicausal} functionals in Definition \ref{equicausaldefinition}.
+These are microcausal functionals with a further boundedness condition on the way that the singular structure varies over the configuration space.
+This uses a version of Hörmander's topology on spaces of distributions with a prescribed wavefront set and the notion of \textit{equicontinuous} sets.

+We show that fundamental operations like differentiation and integration preserve the class of equicausal functionals.
+From this, we show that equicausal functionals are closed under the $\star$-product, and hence the Peierls bracket.
+We also show that the complex of equicausal multivector fields is closed under the homotopy mentioned above, so its homology is equivalent to a space of on-shell functionals and the time-slice axiom is satisfied.